God Is Our Helper

 God is our Helper and we should allow Him to minister to our needs.
 Our objective is to survey the pressures society places on families and seek to deal effectively with the resulting stress.

-A firm set of convictions based on God’s Word will help us overcome the temptation to compromise.
+A firm set of convictions based on God’s Word will help us overcome the temptation to compromises.
 Paul recognized that the world will try to pressure us into conforming to its mold.

 Paul declared that believers are not to be “unequally yoked” with unbelievers.
 In Deuteronomy 22:10, the Jews were prohibited from even plowing with mixed breed of animals.